MassHOPE Recommends:

 Submit an Annual Notice of Intent

-According to state law and court opinions, there are four areas a superintendent or school committee may consider when reviewing a notice of intent:
+According to state law and court opinions, home visits may not be required as a condition of approval.
+There are four areas a superintendent or school committee may consider when reviewing a notice of intent:

 - The proposed curriculum and number of hours of instruction